g200kg/webaudio-controls/1.0/README.md

 # webaudio-controls
-**WebAudioControls** is GUI parts Custom Elements library for Web application using WebComponents.
+**WebAudioControls** is GUI parts library for Web application using [Polymer] WebComponents.
 Especially suitable for audio-applications like VST plugins.

+Polymer 1.4 compatible
+### This version still uses Polymer 1.4, but now  rewriting to a WebComponents API direct version.
+It is available under folder "2.0".

-**webaudio-controls** is consist of following components
+**WebAudioControls** is consist of following components

 Component | Description
 ---|---